-I am an transdisciplinary medical humanities scholar who is fascinated by historical and contemporary intersections between Buddhism, medicine, and crosscultural exchange.
+I am a transdisciplinary medical humanities scholar who is fascinated by historical and contemporary intersections between Buddhism, medicine, and crosscultural exchange.
 I have a Ph.D. in History of Medicine from the Johns Hopkins School of Medicine (2010), and teach Asian history, medicine, and religion at Penn State University’s Abington College, located near Philadelphia.

 I come from a bilingual and transnational Latino family with roots in Colombia, Uruguay, Spain, England, and the US.
 I spent my early childhood in Paraguay, and moved to the US in second grade.
-All of this is to say that my interests in crosscultural exchange, translation, and global movements of ideas come to me quite naturally!
+All of this is to say that my interests in crosscultural exchange, translation, and global movements of ideas came to me quite naturally!

 I began my interest in Asian religion and medicine as an undergraduate majoring in Anthropology and Cognitive Science and minoring in East Asian Studies at the University of Virginia.
 After graduating in 1996, I lived in Asia for four years — over two years in Thailand, with extended stays in India, China, and Indonesia as well.
 During this time, I trained as a practitioner of Traditional Thai Medicine (TTM), and spent time learning hatha-yoga and other Asian healing modalities.
 I also participated in extended stays at Buddhist meditation centers and monasteries in Northeast Thailand and India, including a summer as ananāgārika (white-robed monastic resident) in a Thai Forest-tradition monastery.
 Although I am neither a yogi nor a Buddhist, I have maintained some amount of practice of both throughout the rest of my adult life.